-Osher Reentry Scholarship Fund: The purpose of the Fund is to provide scholarships for tuition costs to assist reentry students between the ages of approximately 25-50, whose collegiate studies have been interrupted by circumstances beyond their control for approximately five years.
+Osher Reentry Scholarship Fund: The purpose of the Fund is to provide scholarships for tuition costs to assist re-entry students between the ages of approximately 25-50, whose collegiate studies have been interrupted by circumstances beyond their control for approximately five years.
 These applicants must be resuming their studies to complete their first undergraduate baccalaureate degree in any area of study and be enrolled at least part-time.
 Preference shall be given to the applicants that are full-time enrolled.
 Applicants must be in good academic standing with at least a 2.0 GPA.
-Financial need is considered, but the completion of the FAFSA is not required.
+Financial need is considered.

-OWG Humanities Scholarship: This scholarship was established to assist continuing students pursuing any Humanities concentration: English, Hawai'ian and Pacific Studies, History or Philosophy at the University.
+OWG Humanities Scholarship: This scholarship was established to assist continuing students pursuing any Humanities concentration: English, Hawaiian and Pacific Studies, History or Philosophy at the University.
 Applicants for this scholarship may be either full or part time students at the University of Hawai'i - West O'ahu and have a respectable grade point average of at least a 2.5.
 Preference shall be given to applicants who are either Sophomore, Junior or Senior standing.
 Both merit and need will be taken into consideration in awarding the scholarship.
-No FAFSA is required.

-Pacific Links Hawai'i Foundation Scholarship: This fund is to provide scholarship assistance to students who are residents of the Leeward coast of O'ahu and are pursuing a degree or certificate in any area of study at UHWO.
-The applicant must be a resident of the Leeward coast of O'ahu.
-The applicant must be enrolled at a minimum of 6-credits and have a 3.0 minimum GPA or better.
-Financial need is considered, but the completion of the FAFSA is not required.
+Pacific Links Hawai'i Foundation Scholarship: This fund is to provide scholarship assistance to students who are residents of the Leeward coast of Oʻahu and are pursuing a degree or certificate in any area of study at UHWO.
+The applicant must be a resident of the Leeward coast of Oʻahu.
+The applicant must be enrolled at a minimum of 6-credits and have a 3.0 minimum

+GPA or better.
+Financial need is considered.

 PTW Endowed Scholarship for UH West O'ahu: This fund is to provide scholarships to students attending UHWO and majoring in any area of study.
 The applicant must be enrolled at a minimum of 6 credits and have a 2.50 minimum GPA or better.
 Preference shall be given to current employees of Pacific Transfer, LLC or PTW, Inc., and their spouses or children.
-Financial need is considered, but the completion of the FAFSA is not required.
+Financial need is considered.

-Que-Andrada Foundation Scholarship: The purpose of this fund is to assist students at UH West O'ahu who have demonstrated volunteerism and/or participation in activities related to the Philippines and/or with the Filipino community.
+Que-Andrada Foundation Scholarship: The purpose of this fund is to assist students at UH West Oʻahu who have demonstrated volunteerism and/or participation in activities related to the Philippines and/or with the Filipino community.
 Applicants must be a full-time undergraduate student with a cumulative GPA of 3.0 and demonstrate financial need.
-No FAFSA is required.

 Ralph Miwa Memorial Scholarship: Established in 1994 in the memory of Dr. Ralph Miwa, who was instrumental in the founding of UH West Oʻahu (formerly West Oʻahu College) and served as chancellor from 1976-1986.
 The applicant must be a classified student at UH West Oʻahu enrolled at least half-time (at least 6 credits) and have completed at least 12 credits at UH West Oʻahu with a GPA of at least 3.75 or better.
-No FAFSA is required.

 Ruth E. Black Scholarship: The purpose of this fund is to recognize students in good academic standing and who demonstrate the potential for academic growth and achievement.
 The applicant must be a classified, degree-seeking student enrolled at least half-time (minimum of 6-credits).
 The applicant must have at least a 2.0 GPA or better.
 Preference shall be given to sons and daughters of engineers, contractors and construction workers.
 No FAFSA is required.